jadijadi/lpic1book/content/1011_determine_and_configure_hardware_settings.md

 If you need to load some modules every time your system boots do one of the following:

-1. add their name to this file `/etc/modules`
+1. Add their name to this file `/etc/modules`
-2. add their config files to the `/etc/modprobe.d/`
+2. Add their config files to the `/etc/modprobe.d/`